amjith/prompt_toolkit_tutorial/README.rst

        if __name__ == '__main__':
            main()

+   .. image :: screenshots/3.png

 #.
 Auto-completion

    OMG!
 Syntax highlighting is awesome!
 You know what's awesomer!?
    Auto-completion!
 Let's do that.

    Create a class called ``SqlCompleter`` that is derived from ``prompt_toolkit.Completer``.
 Define a set of ``keywords`` for